toniblyx/online-trials-architecture/README.md

 - If necessary, find the correct Trial AMI and share it to another region/account.
 Update the parameter in the online-trial-stack.yaml template.
 - As the VPC and security groups used by Trials arent created by the control, they will need recreating manually in another region/account (chosen for DR).

+For a comprehensive documentation on the Online Trials Architecture , please visit our [Wiki](https://github.com/Alfresco/online-trials-architecture/wiki)

 ## License and Author
 Copyright 2017, Alfresco